slowproj/slowdash/docs/ControlsScript.md

 # Overview
 ## Applications
 - Send commands and receive data to/from external systems (either software or hardware), including:
-  - Another concurrent systems (DAQ system etc.)
+  - Another concurrent system (DAQ system, etc.)
     - Through a messaging system, such as Redis, AMQP, Kafka, ZMQ, ...
-    - Through a HTTP Get/Post, or Socket messages
+    - Through an HTTP GET/POST, or Socket messages
     - By running a shell command
   - Measurement devices that accept commands
-    - SCPI measurement devices with ethernet interface
+    - SCPI measurement devices with Ethernet interface
     - Anything that can be used from Python
       - Raspberry-Pi GPIO, I2C, SPI, ...
       - USB devices with a vendor library
   - Another SlowDash instance for distributed systems
 - Analyze data in real-time, construct histograms etc., issue alarms
-- Store raw and analyzed values (including histograms) to database systems
+- Store raw and analyzed values (including histograms) in database systems

 ## Structure
 <img src="fig/ContrlScript-UserTask.png" width="40%">

-- Controls are implemented as user task python script.
+- Controls are implemented as a user task Python script.
-- User task script is a normal Python script.
+- The user task script is a normal Python script.
 Scripts are executable independently from the SlowDash server.
 - Panels on the Slowdash GUI, built by users, can call functions defined in user task scripts.
 - A Python library, `slowpy`, is provided to be imported by the user task scripts, for:
   - Simple unified methods to control external systems